 Excel♥Saga parodies the typical Japanese aversion in its Baseball episode by having Excel's team lose so badly the score covers most of the scoreboard in nines.
 They were actually doing fairly well until The Ace started playing.
 Their ace.

 Ash's match with his Unova League rival Cameron in Pokémon notably has this happen to Cameron.
-Cameron accidently brought only 5 mons to Ash's 6, ends up facing half his team with only Riolu, two of wich have a type advantage and still pull off the win.
-Notably flying in the face of Ash's luck wich is more typical of anime, combined with Unova being the Pokemon version of America shows some implications.
+Cameron accidently brought only 5 mons to Ash's 6, ends up facing half his team with only Riolu, two of which have a type advantage and still pull off the win.
+Notably flying in the face of Ash's luck which is more typical of anime, combined with Unova being the Pokemon version of America shows some implications.
 Oddly enough he gets beaten 3-6 right after.

 Medaka Box: This is played with in regards to Kumagawa Misogi.
 In his own words, he never seems to win or get what he wants, but his awareness of this fact allows him to screw over others and create minor victories.

 Naruto's battles against Kiba and especiallyNeji in the Chunin Exam.
 After that, he isn't regarded as an underdog anymore.